sacohen11/climate-risk-capstone/README.md

 This is the GitHub repository associated with my capstone project for the GWU Data Science Master's Program.

-My capstone project is title "<b>Can You Clarify?: Using NLP to Determine the Specificity of Climate-Related Financial Disclosures<b/>".
+My capstone project is title "**Can You Clarify?: Using NLP to Determine the Specificity of Climate-Related Financial Disclosures**".

 My work relies heavily on two papers.
 Their citations are listed here: